haranychan/homepage/content/en/publication/_index.md

 ---
 title: Publications
-subtitle: For japanese papers, "(in Japanese)" will be written at the end of contents.
+subtitle: For japanese papers, "(in Japanese)" is written at the end of contents.
 cms_exclude: true

 # View.